binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 So there are a couple items that may be interesting here:

 -   **latency** - a Dropwizard Timer - this is the big one.
-You can see that it is initialized with the TimeUnit MICROSECONDS.
+You can see that it is initialized with the TimeUnit MICROSECONDS for the latency reporting and SECONDS (really ops/s) for the rate reporting.

 -   **totalLatency** - a Counter which is used to total the latency for all writes since the system start.
 There is no timeunit specified,